Harry’s lawyers to ask ministers for permission to use Leveson documents

 “The claimants ask, rhetorically, what legitimate reason is there for the defendant not to do so if it genuinely believes that the allegations of unlawful conduct made against it are without foundation, as it has so repeatedly claimed,” Mr Sherborne said.

-The hearing, which dealt with consequences of the ruling, including the payment of legal costs, is expected to conclude on Tuesday.
+The hearing, which dealt with consequences of the ruling, including the payment of legal costs, concluded on Tuesday.

+A further case management may be held in early March next year.

 Harry is joined by singer Sir Elton John in suing ANL, as well as campaigner Baroness Doreen Lawrence who watched some of the hearing from a public gallery at the Royal Courts of Justice.